 Legislators pass consumer laws to protect consumers from unfair practices in the market.
 The battle is waged on a few different fronts.
 What follows is an overview of the most prominent areas of this expansive area of law.

 Consumer fraud rips off countless consumers who would not purchase a product if they received accurate information.
-Fraudsters know this, which is why they lie about their goods.
+Fraudsters know this, which is why they lie about their consumer goods.
 Some common examples of consumer fraud include: